 What should I wear?We want you to feel comfortable.
 After all, we are thrilled that you're joining us and want you to be more focused on the service than what you're wearing.
 In the summertime, it's not uncommon to see people wearing sandals, shorts, and a shirt.
 Others prefer to still put on their "Sunday best," and that's fine too!
 However, we do request that shorts be of a conservative length (no “short-shorts”) and that in general, clothing be respectable and conservative.

 Where do my children go?
-At St. John's, we believe it is important for children of all ages to attend Mass with their families; however we do offer child care service and a cry room.
+At St. John's, we believe it is important for children of all ages to attend Mass with their families; however we do have a child care facility and a cry room.
 The cry room is located at the back of the Church and has large windows and a sound system to allow you to hear and participate in the Mass.

-The goal of the child care facility is to provide a safe and loving place for children from birth through kindergarten to play while you attend Mass and other important Parish functions.
-All parishioners are welcome to use the child care facility free of charge.
-The child care facility is located on the East side of the Rev. John A. Petuskey Great Hall in the Parish Center and is open during the following Masses: Saturday 5:30 PM, Sunday 9:00 AM, 11:30 AM and 5:30 PM.
+The child care facility is located on the east side of the Rev. John A. Petuskey Great Hall in the Parish Center and is open during the following Masses: Saturday 5:30 PM, Sunday 9:00 AM and 11:30 AM and Thursday 8:15 AM (during the school year).
 Click herefor more information on the child care facility.